 If you want some kid-friendly entertainment and love adventure, the nearby Go Ape Treetop Adventure Course offers ziplines, high-ropes obstacle courses, and swings for all ages.

 If you're looking for something more relaxing, head to one of the several public golf courses near Rockville.
 Needwood Golf Course and Falls Road Golf Course are all frequented by residents for their natural rolling landscapes and entertaining courses.

 While the city of Rockville is booming with businesses and urban offerings, residents are still surrounded by many green spaces, including 65 different parks.
 Rockville Civic Center Park, Mattie JT Stepanek Park, Crabbs Branch Park, and the larger Rock Creek Park are some areas where residents can bike, take a stroll, or just spend time outdoors.
 Find a complete list of Rockville parks here.

-If your young ones are curious about nature, check out the Meadowside Nature Center where kids can learn about natural and cultural history through trails, programs, and exhibits like the Curiosity Corner and Raptor Walkway.
+If your young ones are curious about nature, check out the Meadowside Nature Center where kids can learn about natural and cultural history through trails, programs, and exhibits like the Curiosity Corner and Raptor Deck.

 Art fans will love the Rockville Arts Festival, a two-day long festival held annually in early May.
 You'll find over 100 fine arts vendors in the festival's outdoor gallery in Rockville Town Square.
 Residents can shop for art, see artists at work, and enjoy local entertainment.

 Celebrate Memorial Day weekend at the Hometown Holidays Music Festival in Rockville Town Square.
 The festival features over 30 free live performances, activities for kids, the Taste of Rockville, and ends with the annual Memorial Day Ceremony and Parade.